ravsil/Show-do-Milhao-app/README.md

 An clone made with kivy of the famous brazillian TV show Show do Milhão

 ## Show do Milhão
-Show do Milhão is a quiz game created by the brazillian tv channel SBT in 1999.
+Show do Milhão is a quiz game created by the brazillian TV channel SBT in 1999.
 It consists of 15 questions to answer with various kinds of helps throughout the game.

 ## Android version
 As an feature, software made with [kivy](https://github.com/kivy/kivy) can be compiled into a mobile app.
 You can: